What is model confidence in a stock signal?

 Confidence vs. track record

-Recommended position size scales with confidence: a low-conviction signal (confidence near 0%) gets little to no allocation even if the raw direction call is technically BUY, because the model itself is signaling it isn't sure.
-This is a deliberate risk-first design choice — a weak signal traded at full size is a common way to turn a marginal edge into a losing one.
+Recommended position size scales with confidence: a low-conviction signal gets little to no allocation even if the raw direction call is technically BUY, because the model itself isn't sure.
+A weak signal traded at full size is a common way to turn a marginal edge into a losing one.

 Frequently asked questions